opnfv/dovetail/docs/testing/user/userguideperinstaller/testing_guide_apex.rst

 Configuring the Test Host Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In order to run the test scenarios properly and having access to all OS components that each scenario needs, the undercloud credentials should be used and copied in the docker container along with ssh key.

 The Test Host needs a few environment variables set correctly in order to access the OpenStack API which is required to drive the Dovetail tests.
 For convenience and as a convention, we will also create a home directory for storing all Dovetail related config files and